-Now, let us introduce profit taxation into An (2009).
-We use t to denote the profit tax rate.
-We assume that t is constant and the same for all the firms.
-As the profit loss for an individual firm to keep its price unchanged following a money supply shock also depends on the profit tax rate t, we hence augment the loss function from $L(\varepsilon, \beta)$ in the benchmark model to $L(\varepsilon, \beta, t)$ in our extended model.
-Corresponding to Equation (1), we can then write the equilibrium equation for our extended model as below:
+An (2022) furthers extends An (2009)'s model by introducing profit taxation into it.
+As for notation, he uses t to denote the profit tax rate.
+He assumes that t is constant and the same for all the firms.
+As the profit loss for an individual firm to keep its price unchanged following a money supply shock also depends on the profit tax rate t, the loss function $L(\varepsilon, \beta)$ in An (2009) can hence be augmented to $L(\varepsilon, \beta, t)$ .
+Corresponding to Equation (1), the equilibrium equation can be written as below: